Mitchy1993/dndcloud/content/Worlds/Calla/Characters/Npc/Gorthul.md

 source: Homebrew
 layout: Basic 5e Layout
 spells:
   - "The mage is a 6th-level spellcaster.
-Its spellcasting ability is Wisdom (spell save DC 14, +6 to hit with spell attacks).
+Its spellcasting ability is Wisdom (spell save DC 11, +6 to hit with spell attacks).
 The caster has the following artifcier spells prepared:"
-  - 1/day: Entangle, Disguise Self
+  - 1/day: Entangle, Phantasmal Force
-  - 2/day: Invisibility
+  - 2/day: Disguise Self, Invisibility(self)
 ```